-Currently there are only two major construction contracts under way.
-The contract dealing with the southerly access road is completed.
-Of about 21 km of access road to be built, MWH understands that it is also completed.
-Additionally, the Bulk Excavation Contract has has reached 95 percent.
+Presently, there are three construction contracts, which have been under way.
+The contract dealing with the southerly access road is considered completed.
+Of the about 21 km of access road to be built, MWH understands that has been completed.
+Additionally, the Bulk Excavation Contract has also been substantially completed, with demobilization in process.
 The first scheduled excavation blast occurred during early February 2013.
+Finally, the main powerhouse contract (CH0007) has been awarded and the selected contractor is currently mobilizing to the project site.